approov/web-quickstart-fingerprintjs-javascript/README.md

-# Approov Web QuickStart - Javascript
+# Approov Web QuickStart: FingerprintJS - Javascript

 [Approov](https://approov.io) is an API security solution used to verify that requests received by your API services originate from trusted versions of your apps.

 This quickstart is written specifically for web apps making API calls that you wish to protect with the Approov FingerprintJS integration.

 The quickstart is agnostic of any web framework, because the simple Javascript functions it relies on are easily ported to any web framework.

 This quickstart provides a step-by-step example of integrating Approov with FingerprintJS into a web app using a simple Shapes example that shows a geometric shape based on a request to an API backend that can be protected with Approov.